What is Ise Katagami？

 Thank you for reading to the end！

-I would also like to post some interesting things about Kansai.
+Also, I would like to post an interesting part of Kansai.

 PS.
-We provide various information about Kansai in Japan, so please feel free to contact us if you would like to visit or experience it！
+We provide various information about Kansai in Japan, so please feel free to contact us if you would like to directly observe and experience Japanese traditional culture and food culture！